The various recycling projects

-For the last 7 years we have had a pile of old fence boards leaning up against the side of the house under the overhang, just below the dining room window.
+For a fair number of years we had a pile of old fence boards leaning up against the side of the house under the overhang, just below the dining room window.
 Wood from these boards was used for our picnic table, the chairs that go along with it, tables for pots, planters, the shade screens in our pergola, the shelving holding our plant pots, the barrier screens on the garden's perimeter boxes, it doesn't matter where you look in our backyard, you will have something in your line of sight that contains those recycled fence boards.

 As you look around our yard, more so in the back than in the front, you will see ample evidence of how used items and materials are recycled and have either been turned into something decorative or useful for purposes other than originally intended.
 For example, take the wind chime in the left of this picture.
 It comes courtesy of our friends Rick and Sue, up in Quesnel, where Rick used piping found in an old mill to fashion this (sometimes) soothing addition to our yard.